BCStudentSoftwareDevTeam/documentation/applications/celts.md

 ## Service Learning Classes Entry

-To enter an entire class for Service Learning, choose the Group entry option in the form, enter the name of the class, and then paste a comma-separated or newline separated list of students into the field.
+To enter an entire class for Service Learning, choose the Group entry option in the form, choose Other and enter the name of the class, and then paste a comma-separated or newline separated list of students into the field.

 ## Indicating Bonner Scholars